MaadhavK/foster-hope-2024/README.md

 - What is the distribution of children in foster care between different counties in Texas?
 - What organizations are in place to support foster children?
 - What resources can foster children and foster families draw upon to help them be successful?

+## Estimated time to completion
+15 hours

+## Actual time to completion